Fire Ambulance Police: 111

 For further information refer to MAF regulations.

-Annual Subscription is $25 yearly and due 01 October.
-Post cheque to E White, PO Box 30309, Lower Hutt or by internet banking to 03 0667 0268929 00.
-Either way please ensure that you include your name and beach address.
+Annual WBRA Subscription is $25 per year and due 01 October.
+Pay by internet banking to 03 0667 0268929 00.
+Please ensure that you include your name and beach address.